Location: Cradle Mountain-Lake St Clair National Park

 Distance from: Hobart - 328 km, Launceston 150 km, Devonport 87 km

 Tasmania's world-famous Cradle Mountain-Lake St Clair National Park is carved up into two distinct sections.
 In the South, you'll find Lake St Clair at Derwent Bridge.
-In the north, the stunning Cradle Mountain towers over reflective glacial lakes to create a breathtaking scene.
+In the north, stunning Cradle Mountain towers over reflective glacial lakes to create a breathtaking scene.
 There is no road that takes you between the two sections so you'll have to drive to the northern gate to find the beautiful Dove Lake Circuit.

-This flat trail has three standout areas -- Glacier Rock, Ballroom Forest and the Boatshed.
+This flat trail has three standout areas - Glacier Rock, Ballroom Forest and the Boatshed.

 Glacier Rock